 Weddings, parties, and other more emotional gatherings are where candid event photography really shines.
 These are the moments that even the couple or event organizers are unaware of and are the memories they’ll appreciate the most.
 Businesses, couples, and families looking to host an event often want a storyteller.
 Anyone with a camera can simply document but it takes a real photographer to tell the story of an event!

 But Also Mix in some Posed Moments

-If this is your first event, you may feel a bit self-conscious and shy taking people’s pictures candidly.
+If this is your first event, you may feel a bit self-conscious and shy about taking people’s pictures candidly.
 Posed portraits are a great way to break the ice for both you and your subjects.
-Introduce yourself as the event photographer and ask if they’d like to take a picture.
-Many people are unsure around a camera so you may need to take charge in terms of where and how to pose.
+Introduce yourself as a corporate event photographer and ask if they’d like to take a picture.
+Many people are unsure about a camera so you may need to take charge in terms of where and how to pose.